prembevinakatti/prembevinakatti/README.md

 ## 🚀 About Me

-- 🔭 I'm currently on a self-taught journey in Computer Science.
+- 🔭 Currently working as a Website Development Intern at QuantumHarbour Technologies.
 - 🎓 College name?
 Leave it, doesn’t matter — what matters is passion and consistent learning.
 I've learned most of what I know by building, breaking things, and fixing them again.
 - 🌱 I’ve completed Full Stack Web Development (MERN) and am now exploring blockchain technologies.